giona69/wordpress-made-extremely-fast/README.md

 You could add:
 - management of deleting the cache
 - management on setting and changing the cache when a post is added/deleted
+- batch to add all the URLs os a site in the cache